AeKard/localquizappFlutter/README.md

 1. Find the Flutter directory.
 2. Open its directory in **VS Code**.
+3. Run Xampp
-3. Run the project with:
+4. Run the project with:

    ```bash
    flutter run -d chrome